Skip to Content

 6. Driving In Winter In Quebec City Is Not Recommended

-Driving in Quebec City in winter is not advised.
-If you’re not used to driving in the winter, I would strongly suggest not starting now.
+If you’re not used to driving in the winter, I would strongly suggest not starting in Quebec City.

-I would even recommend leaving your car somewhere and driving a rental through Quebec.
+I would even recommend leaving your car somewhere and driving a rental car through Quebec.
 Quebec rental cars will have appropriate winter tires.

 7. Snow Is EVERYWHERE!